 In all honesty, it wasn’t so bad to discover that modern life meant an indoor toilet, a bath and underfloor heating.
 This was the life – well for a short while!
 At that time I was involved with a film and photography club run from a local secondary modern school.
 I somehow had an idea to make a short film about life on the estate.
 I had no previous experience of using a 16mm cine camera, there were no camcorders at that time.
 So with the help of a friend who was appointed as my cameraman due to his superior knowledge of a camera, we set about shooting scenes to edit into a short film.
 Looking back now I can see that it was sarcastic in it’s views which did not go down well with Mayor.
 He walked out of a viewing for an invited audience, muttering that is was propaganda.
 The film was entered into a competition organised by the British Film Institute and won an award.
 It also managed to get featured in an early evening BBC news programme with a brief extract from the film.
 My one and only venture into the world of film making.

 Life on a new estate marked the beginning of many new things – the first being my desire to dress up again, but in my mother’s clothes.
 It never occurred to me at the time that I should have my own clothes at this stage.
 The second was my father recovering from breaking his leg in a motorcycle accident that was about to change his and our lives for ever.
 My sister had married a couple of years earlier before we had moved to the flat and was living a few miles away.
-My father began to show signs of strange behaviour that neither I or my mother could not comprehend.
-So we observed the changes unfold.
+My father began to show signs of strange behaviour that neither I or my mother could comprehend.
+So we observed the changes unfold in ignorance but learning daily.
 Looking back it is so much easier to see what happened as he slipped into a poor mental state.
 Medically he was diagnosed as paranoid schizophrenic after disappearing for two weeks.
 He returned home after sleeping in a disused signal box somewhere.
-He had experienced hearing voices and seeing shadowy images of figures in the flat that had caused him concern and confusion.
+He had experienced hearing voices and seeing shadowy images of figures in the flat. these had caused him concern and confusion understandably.
 If only I had the knowledge and wisdom I now posses, things may have been very different.
 But I never learned what troubled him to reach the point of driving him to such a confused mental state.
 Maybe just loosing his status as the bread winner, but I will never really know.
 I also wondered if he had the same personal struggle as I did about my gender?